AIB First Time Home Buyers Checklist

 Nowadays, every house is required to have a Building Energy Rating (BER) certificate.
 This is a vitally important factor when you are deciding how much you should pay for your home as an energy rating that is low could result in a high heating cost.
 It is also important to look into any grants you may be eligible for in this area including the Better Energy Homes Scheme and Warmer Homes Scheme.

-A rising house market in Dublin is once again starting to push people looking to buy further out of the city centre.
 Accepting and being realistic about what you can afford, where exactly you want to live and adjusting your expectations can result in a better deal and a happier buying experience.

 Never mind the decor

 Try and look beyond dodgy paint colour choices and bad bathroom designs.
 All of these can be fixed once the place is yours.
 Plus, you may be able to get a better deal as less savvy buyers could allow elements like this to dissuade them.

 Concentrate on factors which really affect the price of a house including: closeness to, schools, transport and shops as well as condition, location, size and potential to rent.

 Don’t rush in

 If you are really interested in a property, don’t be tempted to rush in and bid about the asking price.
 By doing this, you’re just driving the price up.
 However, at the same time, don’t be afraid to make an offer.
 At this stage, you are not legally bound and in the event anything unwelcome arises, you can opt out even if you have put down a deposit.

 For the cost of a few hundred euro, this is a worthwhile investment.
 Not only will it bring to light any issues which may need your attention once you do buy the property, it may be required by some lenders as a lending criteria and it will be a valuable asset should you wish to resell and move up the property ladder.